lord8266/chainreaction_py/README.md

 # Chain Reaction
 A port of the android game chain reaction
+Python end semster project
 ###

 The objective of Chain Reaction is to take control of the board by eliminating your opponents' orbs.